 What are the beauty trends to watch out for to engage Chinese customers?

-Beauty products with natural ingredients, the use of live streaming, increasing in male beauty are some of the new trends in the China’s beauty market.
+Beauty products with natural ingredients, the use of live streaming, increasing in male beauty are some of the new trends in China’s beauty market.
 However, when we talk about brand loyalty 3 customers trends arise:

 Digital is everywhere in China

 Chinese customers discover brands via social media interactions or browsing deals on the internet.
-Therefore, having an omnichannel presence is necessary in China, even if you are focused primarily on selling in e-commerce platforms.
+Therefore, having an omnichannel presence is necessary for China, even if you are focused primarily on selling in e-commerce platforms.

 But what are the social media platforms to sell your products in China?
 These are completely different from the western ones, therefore the presence on these platforms is necessary for your brand loyalty.
 Examples of relevant Chinese social media platforms and e-commerce platforms for beauty brands are Wechat, Xiaohongshu (social networks), Douyin (short-video platform), Zhihu (Q&A platform) Tmall, JD, and Pinduoduo (e-commerce).